Minnich Group

 Latest publications

-Ivy Chen publishes her paper on directional atomic layer etching of MgO-doped lithium niobate using sequential exposures of H2 and SF6 plasma
+Ivy Chen's paper on isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H2 and SF6/Ar plasmas is published in Journal of Vacuum Science & Technology A

 Happenings